Mark DeBarge

-Mark "Marty" DeBarge (born June 19, 1959) is an American R&B/soul singer-songwriter, drummer, percussionist, and plays a variety of wind instruments, such as the saxophone, flugelhorn, trumpet, and flute.
-He is best known for his work as member of 1980s Motown singing family group DeBarge.
+Mark "Marty" DeBarge (born June 19, 1959) is an American R&B/soul singer-songwriter and multi-instrumentalist.
+In addition to being a drummer and percussionist, he plays a variety of wind instruments, such as the saxophone, trumpet, flugelhorn and flute.
+He is best known for his work as an original member of 1980s Motown singing family group DeBarge.
 He is also known for writing the group's popular album track, "Stay With Me", later covered by the likes of The Notorious B.I.G., Ashanti and Mariah Carey.

 Biography

 Early years

-Mark was born in Detroit, Michigan as the fifth of ten children to Robert Louis DeBarge, Sr. (1932-2009) and Etterlene (née Abney) DeBarge.
+Mark was born in Detroit, Michigan as the fifth of ten children to Robert Louis DeBarge, Sr. (1932-2009) and Etterlene (née Abney) DeBarge (1935-2024).
 His father, Robert DeBarge, is of French descent, while his mother, Etterlene, is of African American and American Indian descent.

 DeBarge sang in his local church choir as a child.
 Later, after his family moved to Grand Rapids, he and the rest of his family began performing at Bethel Pentecostal church, where his uncle William Charles Abney, Jr. was pastor.
 His father Robert was reportedly physically and sexually abusive towards his children, leading to his and Etterlene’s divorce in 1974.

 DeBarge and his brothers and sister were inspired by soul singers such as Marvin Gaye and brother Bobby DeBarge, who was the writer, lead singer, and pianist for the group Switch in the late 1970s.
 In 1980, Motown Records signed Mark DeBarge and his brothers El and Randy and sister Bunny to a recording contract, with the group being known as DeBarge.
 The group released their debut album, The DeBarges on April 6, 1981.